MicrosoftDocs/MIMDocs/MIMDocs/pam/step-2-prepare-priv-domain-controller.md

 ### Create a domain and forest

 1. In a PowerShell window, type the following commands to create the new domain.
-This will also create a DNS delegation in a superior domain (contoso.local), which was created in a previous step.
+These commands will also create a DNS delegation in a superior domain (contoso.local), which was created in a previous step.
 If you intend to configure DNS later, then omit the `CreateDNSDelegation -DNSDelegationCredential $ca` parameters.

    ```PowerShell
    $ca= get-credential